kejran/kejran.github.io/_posts/2022-08-16-3ds-hardware.md

 The 3DS comes with two screens.

-**Top screen** at 800x240 with anisotropic pixels, can either emulate a regular 15:9 400x240 screen, a wide-mode 800x240 with double horizontal resolution, or a stereoscopy mode on enabled models, where a lattice layer filters odd and even pixels to both eyes of the user.
+**Top screen** at 800x240 with anisotropic pixels, can either emulate a regular 15:9 400x240 screen, a wide-mode 800x240 with double horizontal pixel density, or a stereoscopy mode on enabled models, where a lattice layer filters odd and even pixels to both eyes of the user.

 In the *New* 3DS, the stereoscopy grid is essentially a 1-pixel tall, monochrome display that turns on and off bars that shadow fractions of pixels below.
+This allows for adjusting the parallax depending on the head position.

 **Bottom screen** is a fixed 320x240 display with a resistive touch-screen layer.